tamano/Wikitten-ja/README.md

 - Japanese localization.
 - Add responsive feature to theme for better looks at smartphones.
+- Add MAKE_MARKDOWN_DEFAULT flag that make page name without extension(like `.md`) to render in markdown style.
 - ~~Add Basic Auth feature.~~ (now merged to the base repo)
 - ~~Add USE_WIKITTEN_LOGO flag.~~ (now merged to the base repo)